DrAShabut/AndroidDev/session-2.md

 ![image](uploads/ff971689644c8b4dcbb0f7d1aeb6be01/image.png)

 This tutorial will illustrate the basics of Layout – UI elements in Android.
 This is just an example of how to use one type of layout.
-You need to read and practice more examples on Android Developer Website.
+You need to read and practice more examples from Android Developer Website.

 **Exercise 1: Send Message Design**

-Open a new project and design the send message activity as in Figure 1 below.
-Use the constraintLayout container to hold one EmailText, two PlainText and one Button.
-Access the XML file and change the code as in the code below.
+Create a new project and design the send message activity as in Figure 1 below.
+Use the constraintLayout container to hold one EmailText, two PlainText from the Text group and one Button from the Buttons group.
+Select each view and change properties from the Attributes section in the IDE.
+Use the XML code below as a guide to know what changes you need to make.

 ![image](uploads/940f012f4c0c25900c2e1d7c66831827/image.png)